 In addition to word of mouth and referral sales, we were building great relationships with partners such as Blue Tent Marketing who were sales and marketing machines.
 We focused primarily on making the SMC better, and our partners helped to bring our SMC subscriptions to close to 400 websites.

 Our partners were treating us well but the open source CMS era was upon us and competition was introduced to the proprietary CMS.
 The open source CMS was free to download and seemingly a logical move for any website development company with skilled developers (see more on The True Cost of Open Source CMS and Web Developers and Engineers are not the Same for more on open source CMS topics).

 The time had come to go after the market directly with our own sales and marketing team.
-Five Technology was now a conversation.
+Five Technology was now a real conversation.

-Aaron Weiche (now with Get Five Stars) had made a decision to move on from his previous endeavor and was actively courting bankers about a loan for his Deep Six Marketing business plan.
+Aaron Weiche (now with Get Five Stars) had made a decision to move on from his previous endeavor and was actively seeking a loan for his Deep Six Marketing business plan.
 Intrcomm Technology (us) was looking to hit the website design and development market with our direct sales and marketing initiatives.

 We desperately needed each other so we partnered to form Five Technology, a technology company that builds business class websites and helps to market them online though search engine marketing services.
 Over the next couple years Five was able to build a fantastic portfolio, bringing our website design and Internet marketing services to a whole new level.